 Ultimately, I would like to see the ‘Irish option’ adopted here which would make travellers trespassing a criminal offence but meanwhile I am determined to see the powers of the Police used in full.
 Under current law there are circumstances in which the Police can deal with illegal encampments as a matter of immediacy and evict individuals from a site, without first having to apply to the courts.
-Alok and I have urged Thames Valley Police to make full use of these powers where appropriate but we both want to see legislation strengthened to minimise the distress these illegal encampments cause in the first place.
+Alok and I urged Thames Valley Police to make full use of these powers where appropriate but we both want to see legislation strengthened to minimise the distress these illegal encampments cause in the first place.
 The Police and Crime Commissioner, Anthony Stansfeld, is supportive of this move and this letter from his deputy, Matthew Barber, expresses the PCC’s view that the current system needs to change.
 I also wrote to Chief Constable Sara Thornton, the Chair of the National Police Chiefs’ Council, asking her what guidance there is, for Police forces around the country facing illegal traveller encampments, on the threshold at which they are permitted to use Section 61 powers to require travellers to move on.
 It seems to me that there is a reluctance to use this aspect of the Criminal Justice and Public Order Act 1994 even when travellers have broken padlocks or forcibly removed barriers to access.
 You can read my letter here and her response here.